 We take a preventative approach with our Tampa termite control treatments, using a soil treatment rather than a bait system.
 This can exterminate termites before they can ever enter your home, a method that works ten times faster than bait.

 One American Psychological Association report shows how “Green is good for you,” including in regards to a person’s “mental functioning, social relationships, and even physical well-being.”

 Other things to look out for in your yard are:

 “In the late 1930s, a small but threatening invader arrived in the United States: the Argentine fire ant (Solenopsis invicta) . . .
 Over the next 20 years, S. invicta spread throughout the South, inflicting painful stings, building large nests, and generally annoying human populations.”
 (University of California, Berkeley)

 The state of Florida is a home of choice for fire ants, an insect that can clamp down their jaws on someone without cause and then inject them with venom.
 In some people, this can lead to serious reactions.
-Problems can be the most severe in the summertime, when fire ants have stored up the more venom.
+Problems can be the most severe in the summertime when fire ants have stored up more venom.
 They can then sting someone multiple times, averaging three.